Best iPads Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPads you can buy in 2021.

 Inside is the A12 Bionic chip, which also powers the iPhone XS and XR.
 That gives it plenty of power for web browsing and gaming.
 Storage options?
 64GB and 256GB, with no other choice.
 The front-facing camera has been given a big boost over the previous model, but the rear lens remains unchanged.

 Add in brilliant sound, with bags of dynamism and detail, and you have a fantastic tablet for those on the move.
 If that's you, this should be top of your shopping list.

-Being the smallest tablet in the iPad family, you might expect the Mini to be the cheapest slate Apple makes.
+As the smallest tablet in the iPad family, you might expect the Mini to be the cheapest slate Apple makes.
 But you'd be wrong.
-That honour actually goes to the standard iPad, which is now in its seventh iteration.
+That honour actually goes to the seventh-gen iPad, which is still available at some retailers, though not Apple itself.